-OBH draws from multiple sources when determining the need for and methods to accomplish system design changes, including data gathered from participant satisfaction surveys, programmatic and administrative evaluations, and stakeholder input.
-OBH uses waiver-specific performance measures to monitor program performance and trends performance measure results in order to capture areas that require action or attention.
-OBH relies on a variety of resources to prioritize changes, including information obtained from quality monitoring reviews, analysis of performance measure data, feedback from participants and stakeholders, and legislative and federal mandates.
+OBH draws from multiple sources when determining the need for and methods to accomplish system design changes, including data gathered from member satisfaction surveys, programmatic and administrative evaluations, stakeholder input, claims and quality performance metrics.
+In addition, OBH monitors waiver performance data to evaluate program performance and to determine the areas that require improvement on both a regional and statewide level.
+System changes are prioritized based on performance measure results, particularly those impacting member health/welfare or access to care/quality of care, legislative and federal mandates, and stakeholder feedback.